dr-natetorious/book-Fuzz_Testing/Chapters/9_AFL_Advanced.md

 ## 9.2 Grammar-Based Fuzzing for SVG and Complex Formats

 Grammar-based fuzzing solves the structured input challenge by generating inputs that conform to format specifications while exploring the parameter space that triggers vulnerabilities.
-For CVE-2016-3715 file deletion attacks, you need valid SVG with `ephemeral:` protocol syntax:
+For CVE-2016-3715 file deletion attacks, you need a valid SVG with `ephemeral:` protocol syntax:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg">